sebasvila/libaire/doc/source/intro.rst

    giving to the technical user a primary hint on the cause of halt.
 It's a last resource emergency exception handler.

-config
-   Some definitions that allows to write portable code between some platforms.

 i2c
    An abstraction of an i2c bus.

-lcd
-   An abstraction of an LCD.

-motor
-   An abstraction of a stepper motor.

 pin
    An abstraction of a digital i/o pin.